digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-38.md

 * Working on functionality to automatically set and get derivatives in the builder for maestro2.
 * Looking into introducing parallelism.

+#### Maurizio Palmieri
+* Working on establising Wi-Fi communication with the LFR robot in order to receive data and send commands.
+* Introducing two new thesists to INTO-CPS for analyzing a drone coverage algorithm and a terrestrial vehicles platooning one.
+* Working on formal definition of a platoon scenario to prove simple safety properties, using PVS for both verification and co-simulation

 ## Sub-projects status